It has been another amazing year for Drama across the entire Two Counties Trust.

 How can I help my child prepare for the transition to secondary school?

 We understand that this can be a worrying time for Year 6 students and their families, however, we work really hard to support you in the process.
-We have a team of experienced staff who support students from Miss Owen, the Assistant Headteacher for Pastoral, who has now led Transition for a number of years to Miss Barnsley, the Head of Year 7, who is employed as a static Head of Year for Year 7 meaning she has a great deal of knowledge of and experience with Transition.
-In a survey which went out to families and students of current Year 7, the overwhelming majority stated that the Transition process had been successful and they were fully settled into secondary school.
+We have a team of experienced staff who support students from Miss Owen, the Assistant Headteacher for Pastoral, who has now led transition for a number of years to Miss Barnsley, the Head of Year 7, who is employed as a static Head of Year for Year 7 meaning she has a great deal of knowledge of and experience with Year 6 transition.
+Our current Year 7 have settled in to #TeamSwanwick incredibly well!

 A few practical things that families can do to help:

-• Ensure your child attends the Transition days in July 2025
+• Ensure your child attends the transition days on Thursday 9th and Friday 10th July 2026

 • Try to attend events put on by Swanwick Hall School such as the Summer Fayre